ajbacon/Portfolio/week2.md

 ### Knowledge gaps to work on

 - More reading required on OO principles to gain fuller understanding, perhaps with some exercises.
-- Keep working on mocks/doubles dependency injection etc
+- Keep working on mocks/doubles and dependency injection etc

 **See this [link](https://github.com/ajbacon/Portfolio/blob/master/todo_list.md) for todo list**